JavierSalazar24/arduino/README.md

-# arduino
+# nodejs_backend
-program with arduino UNO
+backend with node.js and mongodb